maidsafe/rfcs/text/0000-low-level-api/0000-low-level-api.md

 ## Alternatives
 ### Internal Type-Maps
 Instead of passing pointers to Launcher, use a different mechanism which keeps the objects/pointers internally and passes handle (e.g. `u64`) to Launcher and maps handles to objects/pointers internally in `safe_core`.
 The difference with this approach (which might be slightly counter-intuitive) is that we get tremendous type-safety.
 None of the function signatures take any opaque pointers.
-We would only have raw data and `u64` handle as pointers which are of a trivial types and don't require `safe_core` to allocate/deallocate - can be managed completely by NodeJS code.
+We would only have raw data and `u64` handle as pointers which are trivial types and latter doesn't even require `safe_core` to allocate/deallocate - can be managed completely by NodeJS code.
 All types could be stored in their non-pointer form by `safe_core` and are referenced via the `u64` handle that is returned to Launcher/apps.
 If this approach is followed the function signatures would change from having opaque pointer handles to having `u64`.

 For e.g. creating structured data would look like:
 ```rust